DooPhiLong/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 - Here we can see that as the number of pizzas in an order goes up, so does the total prep time for that order, as you would expect.
 - But then we can also notice that the average preparation time per pizza is higher when you order 1 than when you order multiple.
 #### 4. What was the average distance travelled for each customer?
+- Round : Used to round a number to a specified decimal place.
 ```sql
 select c.customer_id, round(AVG(r.distance),2) avg_dis from #customer_orders c
 INNER JOIN #runner_orders r